samchristywork/samchristywork/CONTRIBUTING.md

 maintain this account solely for the convenience of professional contacts that need some proof of my coding abilities to hire or work on contracts.
-Contributions from others, while valuable for learning purposes and the development of the projects themselves, are counter to the purpose of this account.
+Contributions from others, while valuable for learning purposes and the development of the projects themselves, are contrary to the purpose of this account.

 If you see a problem with my code that is absolutely dire, you may create an